mckaywrigley/kindle-gpt/README.md

 AI search & chat on your Kindle highlights.

-Supports csv exporting of your embedded data.
+Supports .csv exporting of your embedded data.

 ## How It Works